 Carefully reading the information sent to you by our office is critical in helping the financial aid process to move along smoothly.
 New students who have not yet attended NMU will be notified of award packages and required information through letters sent by regular mail.
 Once new students have attended orientation, e-mail notices to NMU e-mail accounts will replace paper correspondence.
 Returning students will receive only e-mail communication to their NMU e-mail address.
 Once you have received your NMU user name and password, you can also check your financial aid status online at any time through MyNMU.

 About a third of all NMU financial aid applicants are required to submit additional documents (such as worksheets or income tax returns) to the Financial Aid Office before we can finalize their aid eligibility.
-If these additional documents are requested by the Financial Aid Office, they should be submitted to us by April 15 to ensure we have enough time for processing before fall tuition is due.
+If these additional documents are requested by the Financial Aid Office, they should be submitted to us as soon as possible to ensure we have enough time for processing before fall tuition is due.

 In order to receive a financial aid award package, you must be admitted to NMU and your FAFSA results must be received by the Financial Aid Office.
 Financial aid award notifications are usually made to new students beginning in December.
 If you are a new student and are required to turn in documents before we finalize your financial aid package, you will receive an Estimated Financial Aid Award Notification.
 This estimate is based on your initial FAFSA results, and could change once we receive and review your documents.